Santiago-Labs/telophasecli/README.md

 Open-source AWS Control Tower.

 # Why
 Manage your Account Factory with code.
-One place to provision new accounts and apply your CDK stacks across as many AWS accounts as you have.
+One place to provision new accounts and apply CDK stacks across all your AWS accounts.

 Tag AWS accounts to apply changes to a subset of your global infrastructure.

 ## Future Development
 Support for multi-cloud organizations with a unified account factory.
-Guardrails around new Accounts.
+Drift detection/prevention

 # Features
-## Provision AWS accounts under one Management Account via code
+## Provision AWS accounts via code
 Example `organization.yml`
 ```yml
 Organization: